gardener/logging/docs/observability-2.0/Observability 2.0.md

 - Siloed Signals: Logs, metrics, and traces live in separate worlds, with no native correlation.
 - Tool Sprawl: Maintaining distinct infrastructures for each signal increases overhead.
-- Query Challanges: Each tool demands its own query language, steepening the learning curve.
+- Query Challenges: Each tool demands its own query language, steepening the learning curve.
 - Slow MTTR: Manual correlation delays Mean Time to Resolution (MTTR)

 ## Observability 2.0: A Unified Vision with OpenTelemetry